lcpterid/aufs-dir-tools/README.md

 * `aufs-list`: Find all the versions of one file in different overlaid branches.
 * `aufs-clashes`: Find all file clashes between numbered branches.
 * `aufs-diff`: Find the diff between any two versions (in different branches) of one file.
+* `aufs-revert`: Delete the uppermost, writeable version of a file, without creating a whiteout.
 * `aufs-unwh`: Remove whiteout deletion files for a path.

 ## Install